APSL/django-yubin/docs/index.rst

 would be rather difficult to merge back.
 The fork was then renamed to the completely unimaginative "django mailer 2".

-In hindsight, this was a bad naming choice as it wasn't supposed to reflect that this is a "2.0" version or the like, simply an alternative.

-8-mar-2014
-    added `MailViews`__ code as always found myself using this project with the mailviews classes, so I adapted some of the mailviews to add priority and some convenience classes.
+As always found myself using this project with the mailviews__ classes, we adapted some of the mailviews to add priority and some convenience classes.

 .. __: https://github.com/disqus/django-mailviews